 Creating and maintaining a functional garden around your home is a rewarding experience.
-With the right information you can design a garden that fills your specific needs.
+With the right information and gardening tools from Fiskars USA you can design a garden that fills your specific needs.
 Do you have a bit of a green thumb?
 Plants that require lots of pruning, staking or other attentions are ideal.
 An amatuer scientist?
 Some plants require balanced pH, different nutrients in their water and fertiliser.
 Do you have a busy life, with little time for things like shuffling through plants?
 There are plenty of low-maintenance flora available to create a natural space that you can enjoy and only have to water on occasion.

 If you’re starting from scratch, make sure you have an idea of what you want from the space.
 Too many ideas can result in the space looking confused.